I Threw Away My Yearbooks and Maybe You Should Too

 The mental burden was less obvious.

-I was done carting around the past.
+I was done carrying around the past.

 I even took a few minutes to glance through them, wondering how I would feel.
 Much to my non-surprise, I didn’t feel anything.
 I read notes and browsed pictures, all linked to people in my distant past.
 To be honest, it felt like snooping inside the life of a different person.
 And in a sense, I was.
 I’m not that person anymore, so why carry the baggage?